albar965/littlenavmap-manual/en/MENUS.md

 Uses Jet airways to create a flight plan.

+Calculated flight plans along airways will obey all airway restrictions like minimum and altitude.
+The program will also adhere to one-way and maximum altitude restrictions for X-Plane based navdata.

 The resulting minimum altitude is set into the flight plan altitude field.
 The flight plan altitude field is not changed if no altitude restrictions were found along the flight plan.

 A simplified east/west rule is used to adjust the cruise altitude to odd/even values \(this can be switched off in the `Options` dialog on the `Flight Plan` tab\).